Want to know all the basics about Siberian tigers? Here you go:

-And Siberian’s big wide furry paws help them move through the deep snow.
-Nevertheless, rangers have found Siberians with frostbitten toes.
+And Siberian’s big, wide, furry paws help them move through the deep snow.
+Still, rangers have found Siberians with frostbitten toes.
 The Russian winter is tough, even for these big, furry cats.

 Siberians are the biggest cats in the world

 The Siberian tiger is the biggest cat in the world.

 Tigers, in general, are the biggest cats, for the average tiger is bigger than the average lion.

 But there is some discussion about which tiger is the biggest, the Bengal or the Siberian.